scuzzydude/asimov/asimov.md

 The scootage will set the direction for management.
 I'll voice my opinion, and I'll tell my brothers and sisters that the blueprint for championships in Houston is homegrown heroes.
 We don't chase ballers, we birth them.
 We'll direct management to choose players and coaches that know how to dream and believe it.

 I think there is a role for oversight by the Scoot.
 Some shards will have characteristics that give them specific responsibilities.
-Some shards will work with the scouts, some with the community, some with the coaching staff, and others will work with the players directly.
 Day to day operation is left to management, the scootage is there to help.
-I think we give the Rockets management freedom by pledging -- in our charter -- not to instigate management or coaching changes during the season without specific causes that we will outline in writing.
+We will give the Rockets management freedom by pledging -- in our charter -- not to instigate management or coaching changes during the season without specific causes that we will outline in writing.
 The Scoot is an open system of governance.
 There will be some level of oversight.

 There is no profit motive, the team should make enough money while keeping the experience available to as many people as possible.
 We'll need a large reserve to deal with cash flow demands, but the goal should be the best experience possible for greatest number of people.